Webinar - Adults 65+

 Outline

-I will go on to cover some common tax credits and deductions and explain the different ways to do your taxes and why it's important to do them on time.
+Then, I’ll cover some common tax credits and deductions and why it’s important to do your taxes on time.

-I will conclude today's presentation by sharing the different ways you can do your taxes, going over the CRA's digital services like My Account, and giving you tools to protect yourself from scams.
+I will conclude today’s presentation by sharing the different ways you can do your taxes, and give you tools to protect yourself from scams.

-[An individual smiles as they use their laptop.
+[An individual smiling as they use their laptop.
 Another individual is smiling at them.]

 Common types of income for adults 65+

-Sheena: There are many types of income for adults over 65, including government programs designed to help older Canadians stay financially independent.
+James: There are many types of income for adults over 65.
+Income can come from government programs designed to help older Canadians stay financially independent.

 In most cases, you must apply for income or benefits from a government program.
-If you are eligible, the amount you receive may depend on your level of income.
+If you are eligible, the amount you receive may depend on the income you already receive from other sources.
 The majority of programs start at age 65, but some can start earlier.

-The most important thing to know about almost all government programs is that you need to file a personal income tax return to be eligible.
+The most important thing to know is that almost all government programs need you to file a personal income tax and benefit return to be eligible.

-The most common types of income you may receive are:
+The most common types of income you may receive are from:

-You must include all of these forms of income on your tax return.
+You must include all of these sources of income on your tax return.

 Old Age Security (OAS) and Guaranteed Income Supplement (GIS)

-Sheena: Old Age Security, which is commonly called OAS pension, is a monthly payment you may get if you are 65 and older.
+James: Old Age Security, which is commonly called the OAS pension, is a monthly payment you may get if you are 65 and older.

-Service Canada will let you know if they automatically enrol you for the OAS pension.
-If you have not been automatically enrolled, you will need to contact Service Canada to do so.
+Service Canada will let you know if you have been automatically enrolled.
+If you have not been automatically enrolled, you will need to contact Service Canada.

-The amount you receive depends on your income and how long you have lived in Canada since you turned 18.
+The amount you receive depends on your age, your income and how long you have lived in Canada since the age of 18.

 Old Age Security is a taxable pension.
 However, taxes aren't automatically deducted.
 You can contact Service Canada to get the federal income tax deducted from your monthly payment.